osresearch/safeboot-loader/README.md

 ## TPM Devices

-Because ACPI and PCI are disabled, the TPM is not currently visible.
-Should it be addressed via the EFI interface?
+Because ACPI and PCI are disabled, the TPM is not currently visible to Linux via the normal channels.
+Instead this submodule will query the `EFI_TCG2_PROTOCOL` objects and create TPM character devices for each of them.
+While the UEFI object has methods for high-level things like "Extend a PCR and create an event log entry", this module uses the `SubmitCommand` method to send the raw commands that the Linux driver generates.
+It buffers the response and returns it immediately; there is no overlapping of commands or multi-threading allowed.

 Todo:

-* [ ] Figure out how to expose the TPM.
+* [X] Figure out how to expose the TPM.

 ## Building